-The bath temperature is controlled by Hart Scientific's unique hybrid digital/analog temperature controller.
+Hart Scientific's unique hybrid digital/analog temperature controller controls the bath temperature.
 The controller offers the tight control stability of an analog temperature controller as well as the flexibility and programmability of a digital controller.

-The bath temperature is monitored with a platinum resistance sensor in the control probe.
-The signal is electronically compared with the programmable reference signal, amplified, and then passed to a pulse-width modulator circuit which controls the amount of power applied to the bath heater.
+The bath temperature is monitored using a platinum resistance sensor as the control probe.
+The signal is electronically compared with the programmable reference signal, amplified, and then passed to a pulse-width modulator circuit that controls the amount of power applied to the bath heater.
 The bath is operable within the temperature range given in the specifications.
-For protection against solid-state relay failure or other circuit failure, the microcontroller automatically turns off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
-As a second protection device, the controller is equipped with a separate thermocouple temperature monitoring circuit which shuts off the heater if the temperature exceeds the cutout set-point.
+For protection against a solid-state relay failure or other circuit failure, the micro-controller automatically turns off the heater with a second mechanical relay anytime the bath temperature is more than a certain amount above the set-point temperature.
+In addition to this protection, the controller is also equipped with a separate thermocouple temperature monitoring circuit that shuts off the heater if the temperature exceeds the cutout set-point.

-The controller allows the operator to set the bath temperature with high resolution, set the cutout, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
+The controller allows the operator to set the bath temperature with high resolution, set the cutout temperature, adjust the proportional band, monitor the heater output power, and program the controller configuration and calibration parameters.
 The controller may be operated in temperature units of degrees Celsius or Fahrenheit.
 The controller is operated and programmed from the front control panel using the four key switches and digital LED display.
 Remote digital operation with the controller is possible via the standard RS-232 serial port.
 The controller may be optionally equipped with an IEEE-488 GPIB digital interface.
-Operation of the controller using the front control panel is discussed in Section 9, Controller Operation.
-Operation using the digital interfaces is discussed in Section 10, Digital Communication Interface.
+Operation of the controller using the front control panel is discussed following in Section 9, Controller Operaton.
+Operation using the digital interface is discussed in Section 10, Digital Communication Interface.

-When the controller is set to a new set-point the bath heats or cools to the new temperature.
-Once the new temperature is reached, the bath usually takes 10-15 minutes for the temperature to settle and stabilize.
-There may be a small overshoot or undershoot of about 0.5°C.
+When the controller is set to a new set-point, the bath heats or cools to the new temperature.
+Once the new temperature is reached, the bath usually takes 15-20 minutes for the temperature to settle and stabilize.
+There may be a small overshoot or undershoot of about 0.5°C during this process.